WordPress Multisite Migration: Step-by-Step Guide to Move Without Downtime

 Step 2: Download the database

 In this step, you’ll export the database of your multisite.
 You’ll import this data into a new database in a later step.
 To export your database, you’ll need access to the database manager of your multisite.
 The two most popular ones are phpMyAdmin and Adminer.
 It’s highly likely that your web host uses one or the other.
-For this part, however, I’ll use Adminer to illustrate the steps.
+For this part, however, we’ll use Adminer to illustrate the steps.
 Both Adminer and phpMyAdmin work in mostly the same way, so you should be able to apply the steps here for phpMyAdmin without any problem.

 1. Open the Adminer dashboard for your multisite.
 It should look something like this: